 Albert Camus: The Myth of Sisyphus

-To analyse critically a selection of representations of Don Juan and Casanova as archetypes of the male seducer in literature, music, and film;
+8.1 Analyse critically a selection of representations of Don Juan and Casanova as archetypes of the male seducer in literature, music, and film;

-To gain a systematic understanding of the gender-historical and wider philosophical questions that are at stake in such representations;
+8.2 Demonstrate a systematic understanding of the gender-historical and wider philosophical questions that are at stake in such representations;

-To develop detailed understanding of what motivates the creation of these archetypes, such as the projection of male/female anxieties concerning sexuality or conflicting relations between individual and society;
+8.3 Demonstrate detailed understanding of what motivates the creation of these archetypes, such as the projection of male/female anxieties concerning sexuality or conflicting relations between individual and society;

-To be able to engage at an advanced critical level with the literary texts, music, and films discussed through close interpretations of these works;
+8.4 Engage at an advanced critical level with the literary texts, music, and films discussed through close interpretations of these works;

-To gain a profound understanding of key philosophical concepts (modern individualism in relation to narcissism and solitude) through analysis of the figure of the male seducer and his female/male victims and/or opponents;
+8.5 Demonstrate a profound understanding of key philosophical concepts (modern individualism in relation to narcissism and solitude) through analysis of the figure of the male seducer and his female/male victims and/or opponents;

-To acquire systematic knowledge of key theoretical concepts from gender and performance theory, speech act theory, and psychoanalysis.
+8.6 Demonstrate systematic knowledge of key theoretical concepts from gender and performance theory, speech act theory, and psychoanalysis.

-To acquire a systematic and critical understanding of recent critcism relating to texts, films and music studied on the module.
+8.7 Demonstrate a systematic and critical understanding of recent critcism relating to texts, films and music studied on the module.